 The best way to deal with these concerns is to target the sources of stress, instead of hoping that sex itself might serve as a way out.
 Be honest with the fact that you don't feel sexual at the moment.
-By effectively addressing the factors that create stress, you will find that those emotions will come back in due time.
+By effectively addressing the factors that create stress, you will find that desire and intimacy will come back in due time.

 Keep in mind that remedies for stress are all around you.
 Adequate sleep, plenty of exercise, a healthy diet, and time management are all good places to start.
 If relationship or family matters are contributing to stress, or if you just want someone to talk to, a counselor can help.
-Counseling and Psych Services (CAPS) at UA Campus Health has a highly-trained staff and can be reached at (520) 621-3334.
+Counseling & Psych Services (CAPS) at Campus Health has a highly-trained staff and can be reached at (520) 621-3334.

 Have a question?
-Send it to sextalk@email.arizona.edu
+Email it to sextalk@email.arizona.edu

-SexTalk is written by Lee Ann Hamilton, M.A., CHES, David Salafsky, MPH, and Carrie Johnson, MEd, CHES, health educators at The UA Campus Health Service.
+SexTalk is written by Lee Ann Hamilton, MA, CHES, David Salafsky, MPH, and Carrie Hardesty, MEd, CHES, health educators at the UA Campus Health Service.